mason1939/sqlzoo_solution/README.md

 group by id,mdate,team1,team2,gtime
 order by mdate,gtime
 ```
-Initially I also don't feek comfortable when taking (id,mdate,team1,team2) as a group.
+Initially I also don't feel comfortable when taking (id,mdate,team1,team2) as a group.
-What I'm worried about is group team1 and team2 at the same time might ruin the result.
+What I'm worried about is grouping team1 and team2 at the same time might ruin the result.
 Just like what gtime did in the last query.
 By digging into the tables and doning some experiemnts, I've gained more comprehensive understanding of how joining and grouping by work.
 Now, Problem solved.